Plantation Primary School and Nursery, Merseyside

 “The areas covered provide interesting, topical and up to date information for the pupils.
 As they are ‘topical’, they have relevance to the children in their day to day lives and can be applied in the ‘real world’.
 This engages the children and certainly inspires some lively debates!
 There are a wide selection of units to choose from, which is beneficial in tailoring lessons to meet the needs of the individual classes and pupils.”

 Impact on pupils

 I recently delivered a unit on ‘Difficult Decisions’.
 We had one pupil who is normally really quiet, keeps herself to herself and doesn’t tend to get that involved.
 She really shone in the lesson.
 Her responses showed maturity and such deep thought; both myself and the other pupils were blown away!
-The Go-Givers resources have been great for opening a new level of discussion.
+The Primary Resources library have been great for opening a new level of discussion.

 Support in challenging times

 We also found ourselves in a situation where all our PPA cover had to isolate so we relied heavily on supply teachers to deliver PSHE.
-With Go-Givers it was much easy for me to provide the next lesson.
+With Primary resources it was much easier for me to provide the next lesson.
 No matter who was teaching it, I could show them exactly what we had covered and what we had planned next.
 It was all there ready to go and I knew it was high quality stuff.